Skip to main content

 Example — earning order

-curl -X POST https://api.papp.sa/api/v1/orders/earning \
+curl -X POST https://business.papp.sa/api/v1/orders/earning \

 -H "x-api-key: $POINTS_API_KEY" \